Kulvinder26/Kulvinder26.github.io/about.md

 As a result of my perpetual curiosity, I have practical experience with a wide range of technologies including:

-Python • Scikit-Learn • Pandas • Numpy • Keras • Tensorflow • NLTK • SQL • OpenCV • Matplotlib
+•Python
+• Scikit-Learn
+• Pandas
+• Numpy
+• Keras
+• Tensorflow
+• NLTK
+• SQL
+• OpenCV
+• Matplotlib
+• Apache Spark
+• Apache Flume
+• Apache Hive
+• Apache Hadoop

 for use with concepts such as:

-Machine Learning, Data Analytics, Natural Language Processing, Data Visualization, Software Engineering , <em>and more!</em>
+• Machine Learning
+• Data Science
+• NLP
+• Software Engineering
+• Big Data and more!

 ### Certificates I've completed:

 To feed my hunger for learning, I take online courses for different Data Science topics and work independently on projects in my free time.
 Some of them include:

-* Machine Learning Engineer Nanodegree - by Kaggle and Google - Udacity
+* Machine Learning (taught by Andrew Ng) - by Stanford University - Coursera
+* Neural Networks and Deep Learning (taught by Andrew Ng) - by Deeplearning.ai - Coursera
-* Statistics Specialization: Introduction to Probability and Data - by Duke University - Coursera
+* Improving Deep Neural Networks:Hyperparameter tuning, Regularization and Optimization (taught by Andrew Ng) - by Deeplearning.ai - Coursera
-* Statistics Specialization: Inferential Statistics - by Duke University - Coursera
+* Convolutional Neural Networks (taught by Andrew Ng) - by Deeplearning.ai - Coursera
-* Big Data Foundations, including Hadoop and Spark - by IBM - Big Data University
-* Data Science and Machine Learning with R - Udemy
+* Structuring Machine Learning Projects (taught by Andrew Ng) - by Deeplearning.ai - Coursera
-* Python Data Science and Machine Learning Bootcamp - Udemy
+* Machine Learning Fundamentals - by Datacamp
-* React Nanodegree - Udacity (Currently fighting deadlines)

 And that's about it!
-Feel free to connect on [LinkedIn](https://www.linkedin.com/in/sajals) or get in touch if you want to discuss opportunities, collaboration, consulting or have a heated debate about the best coffee in India.
-I'm always happy to chat!
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/kulvinder-singh-821261128) or get in touch if you want to discuss anything about Machine Learning or apart from it, I'm always happy to chat!

 You can find a contact form on the homepage, or send an email directly to <a href="mailto:kulvindersingh97@gmail.com">kulvindersingh97@gmail.com</a>.